 Finding out that breast cancer has recurred or spread beyond the breast is always a terrible blow.
 Almost all breast cancer patients know already that this means their prognosis, which may have been good, is no longer nearly as hopeful.
 They've been told that while it is treatable, their cancer is no longer curable.
 Unless they've known others with metastatic breast cancer, they may even assume that a recurrence signifies imminent death.
 It takes time, accurate information and support to work through these early reactions..
 (From The Shock of Recurrence)

-- Check out the new AdvancedBC.org Facebook Page for the latest MBC research news and events
+Check out the AdvancedBC.org Facebook Page for the latest MBC research news and events.

 - A Message of Hope from Cindi